 |Christiansted, St. Croix||SSB||Seaborne Airlines|

-Be sure to look at the following table to find out how to call one of the regional air charter services.
+Take a look at the following chart to find out how to call the regional air charter operators.

 |(787) 276-5669||Cyril E King Airport - 2.9 mi.
 (4.7 km) West of Charlotte Amalie|